My First React App » The Login Feature

 Let's build something like that together.
 The high level requirements are:

-• It should hook into the $REACT_ROOT_COMPONENT provided by react-root Service in order to block the rendering of the main App until authenticated
+Service in order to block the rendering of the main App until authenticated - If NOT authenticated, it should render a

-• If authenticated, it should simply render the main App as defined by our existing "custom-root" feature
+component providing the UI/UX for a user to sign in - If authenticated, it should simply render the main App as defined by our existing "custom-root" feature

-• The login status should be handled by a React Context that wraps the App
+- The login status should be handled by a React Context that wraps the App

-• 👉 The login itself, is just a dummy in-memory boolean variable, but we want to simulate some asynchronous loading activity for sake of realism
+- 👉 The login itself, is just a dummy in-memory boolean variable, but we want to simulate some asynchronous loading activity for sake of realism

 The React Components